 Construction of new sewer systems or extensions of existing systems will be allowed only if the existing receiving system is capable of supporting the added hydraulic load.

-Collection and interceptor sewers shall be designed for the ultimate development of the tributary areas.
+Collector and interceptor sewers shall be designed for the ultimate development of the tributary areas.

 Sewer systems shall be designed and constructed to achieve total containment of sanitary wastes and maximum exclusion of infiltration and inflow.

-Material and installation specifications shall contain appropriate requirements that have been established by the industry in its technical publications, such as ASTM, AWWA, WEF, and APWA standards.
+Material and installation specifications shall contain appropriate requirements that have been established by the industry in its technical publications, such as ASTM and APWA standards.
 Requirements shall be set forth in the specifications for the pipe and methods of bedding and backfilling so as not to damage the pipe or its joints, impede cleaning operations and future tapping, nor create excessive side fill pressure or deformation of the pipe, nor seriously impair flow capacity.